eduvpn/documentation/WIREGUARD.md

 ### Mitigation on Linux Client

-If a server solution is currently not possible, one can also create a file _on_ the VPN client, e.g. `/etc/sysctl.d/70-vpn-mtu.conf`, should work on at least Debian / Ubuntu and Fedora / EL:
+If a server solution is currently not possible, one can also create a file on the VPN _client_, e.g. `/etc/sysctl.d/70-vpn-mtu.conf`, should work on at least Debian / Ubuntu and Fedora / EL:

 ```